MGleason1/PGN-Spy/ReadMe.txt

- including some historical ones. http://www.serverchess.com/worldch.htm - correspondence chess world championship tournaments; those from the late pre-computer era are perhaps more useful than the more recent events, in part due to the possibility of cheating in more recent events. http://theweekinchess.com/chessnews/events - downloads from all major recent tournaments, including some at faster time controls. http://theweekinchess.com/twic - massive weekly downloads of many tournaments and games.
+ including some historical ones. http://www.serverchess.com/worldch.htm - correspondence chess world championship tournaments; those from the late pre-computer era are perhaps more useful than the more recent events, in part due to the possibility of engine use in more recent events. http://theweekinchess.com/chessnews/events - downloads from all major recent tournaments, including some at faster time controls. http://theweekinchess.com/twic - massive weekly downloads of many tournaments and games.